-Challenging myself to make the time, despite having a full time day job, to do something creative every night.
+I am challenging myself to make the time, around my job, to do something creative every day.
 I started this quest in 2012 by drawing a digital sketch every evening.
-I have now branched in to mixed media and the goal is to explore without judgement and to push my creative boundaries.
+I have now branched in to mixed media and clay and my goal is to explore without judgement and to push my creative boundaries.
 Thank you for sharing this journey with me.

 Block Prints, Sketch Book Pages